 - Termini, Protein chain C- or N-termini which need to be charged or capped, or if DNA the terminal PO4 may only have three oxygens bonded to the phosphorous and an additional oxygen needs to be added.
 Sometimes loops are very disordered and appear as a breaks in the chain, it may be possible to use a loop library to model a replacement.

-- Hydrogens, Often not visible and so need to be added/checked, particularly check hydrogens on heteroatoms.
+- Hydrogens, usually not visible and so need to be added/checked, particularly check hydrogens on heteroatoms, especially active site residues where the local environment may influence pKa

 - Ligand, Novel ligands in particular need checking to confirm atoms and bond orders are correct